jjtseng93/jsmdcui/README.md

 Choose either of these two ways to run jsmdcui.

 > **Important:** Opening or rendering a local `.md` file writes or overwrites
-> five generated files beside it.
+> 5 generated files beside it.
 Starting `--wui` without a file writes the
-> five files generated from `testapp.md` in the current directory.
+> 5 files generated from `testapp.md` in the current directory.
 The source
 > Markdown is not changed, but you should run the demo in a directory where
 > overwriting generated files is safe.